someobserver/recurgence/love/index.md

 more situationally aware, not less.

+### edge of coherence

-this is exactly why—when you witness the pull of collapse—the first impulse isn’t flight, but fascination, then fixation.
+this is exactly why: when you witness the pull of collapse, the first impulse isn’t flight, but fascination ...and then fixation.

 we slow down, compelled to watch every trainwreck,
 metabolizing our discomfort safely at a distance.